martinezlucas98/uca-google/index/README.md

 ## TODO
 - [ ] Unit tests
 Indexes:
-Updates:
-    Calculate a hash of a page's content when indexing, for updates check hashes to see if it's worth going through and reindexing the page.
 Page rank:
-    Calculate ranking based on backlinks, counts, etc Retrieval date
+    Calculate ranking based on backlinks, counts, etc

 ## Notes
 string punctuation: word_data.translate(word_data.maketrans('', '', string.punctuation + '…°'))